An industry programme for digital modernisation

 The industry needs to continue to work together to reduce the costs and accelerate the transition to digitally run railways, so we can unlock the benefits much sooner.

 Digital Railway’s partners in industry and government are working together to define a robust delivery plan that applies lessons from major infrastructure upgrades.
 For example, the Programme integrates key elements of the change needed into a common national strategy – from driver training, to cab fitment, to cyber security.
-Consultation will continue throughout 2016 to confirm the best possible timetable for delivering different elements of the plan to solve critical capacity and performance challenges on the rail network.
+Industry collaboration continues to confirm the best possible timetable for delivering different elements of the plan to solve critical capacity and performance challenges on the rail network in a sustainable way minimising whole life cost.

 There are broadly four ways of improving capacity on the railway.
 But as the diagram below shows, two of the options are no longer available where the problems are most significant.
 Our roads are very congested, and we have exhausted options that lengthen trains and platforms where it is most needed.
 Building new tracks into our biggest, busiest cities would be hugely expensive and disruptive (and in some places is simply not possible).
 We need to find a way to get more performance out of our existing railway and manage our network more efficiently.